-The strategy implementation, strategic control, economical organization and successful measurement literature develop a conceptual model and research propositions.
+The strategy implementation, strategic control, foreground processing and successful measurement literature develop a conceptual model and research propositions.
 In fact, without organizational customers organizations would not exist.
-The strategic importance of organizational customers is discussed as an asset.
-Also this paper describes the approach to organizational stabilization management at organizations.
+This paper is to explore the ways in which certain characteristics of forecasting business activity of organizations generate a tendency to prepare formal written foreground processing strategies.
 A positive experience throughout the customer's cycle should foster trust and develop loyalty, therefore allowing organizations to generate more revenue for less incremental expenditure.
 Making new customers aware of a product or service with loyal customers tend to receive more frequently and happy existing customers are more willing to receive other services from organization and try new service offerings.
 The cost of servicing existing customers can be lower by security of future revenues, which is much higher with happy customers.
 For strategic purposes, satisfy of an intangible asset in its own right is not particularly relevant; however, an understanding of how this satisfy is comprised and the key metrics that impact on the assets' contribution to organization successful can be extremely beneficial for management decision making.
 Recent research into strategy implementation is damning in its findings.
 The organizations field is now giving high priority to developing metrics.